aliyun/terraform-provider-alibabacloudstack/website/docs/r/instance.html.markdown

 * `internet_max_bandwidth_out` - (Optional) Maximum outgoing bandwidth to the public network, measured in Mbps (Mega bit per second).
 Value range:  [0, 100].
 Default to 0 Mbps.
 * `host_name` - (Optional) Host name of the ECS, which is a string of at least two characters. “hostname” cannot start or end with “.” or “-“.
 In addition, two or more consecutive “.” or “-“ symbols are not allowed.
 On Windows, the host name can contain a maximum of 15 characters, which can be a combination of uppercase/lowercase letters, numerals, and “-“.
 The host name cannot contain dots (“.”) or contain only numeric characters.
 When it is changed, the instance will reboot to make the change take effect.
 On other OSs such as Linux, the host name can contain a maximum of 30 characters, which can be segments separated by dots (“.”), where each segment can contain uppercase/lowercase letters, numerals, or “_“.
 When it is changed, the instance will reboot to make the change take effect.
 * `password` - (Optional, Sensitive) Password to an instance is a string of 8 to 30 characters.
 It must contain uppercase/lowercase letters and numerals, but cannot contain special symbols.
-When it is changed, the instance will reboot to make the change take effect./if you want to use random password See [Random Password](random_password.html.markdown).
+When it is changed, the instance will reboot to make the change take effect./if you want to use random password See[Random Password](random_password.html.markdown).
 * `kms_encrypted_password` - (Optional) An KMS encrypts password used to an instance.
 If the `password` is filled in, this field will be ignored.
 When it is changed, the instance will reboot to make the change take effect.
 * `kms_encryption_context` - (Optional) An KMS encryption context used to decrypt `kms_encrypted_password` before creating or updating an instance with `kms_encrypted_password`.
 See [Encryption Context](https://www.alibabacloud.com/help/doc-detail/42975.htm).
 It is valid when `kms_encrypted_password` is set.
 When it is changed, the instance will reboot to make the change take effect.